10 Items You Need to Pack for a Flight Carry-On This Year

 Often, power stations could be found in several public places, but they are mostly in the malls or bus terminals etc. and not at a historical or tourist site.

-Earplugs are an important travel item that you need on your list.
-Earplugs can protect your ears from noise, foreign bodies like insects and water, etc.
+Earplugs are an important travel item that you need on your flight packing list.
+Ear plugs can protect your ears from noise, foreign bodies like insects and water etc.

 When we listen to super loud noises, our hearing power starts to deteriorate.
-Earplugs can be worn to avoid listening to loud noises.
+Ear plugs can be worn to avoid listening to loud noises (which you often hear in a plane).

 Nowadays, a variety of earplugs can be seen in the market.
 Some of them are electronic as well.
 If you’re not sure where to buy good quality earplugs, search for earplug reviews on the web.
 I am sure you’ll find something useful.